bids-standard/bids-specification/src/06-longitudinal-and-multi-site-studies.md

 # Longitudinal and multi-site studies

 Multiple sessions (visits) are encoded by adding an extra layer of directories and file names in the form of `ses-<label>`.
-Session label can consist only of alphanumeric characters `[a-zA-Z0-9]` and should be consistent across subjects.
-If numbers are used in session labels we recommend using zero padding (for example `ses-01`, `ses-11` instead of `ses-1`, `ses-11`).
+Session label MUST consist only of alphanumeric characters `[a-zA-Z0-9]` and SHOULD be consistent across subjects.
+If numbers are used in session labels we RECOMMEND using zero padding (for example `ses-01`, `ses-11` instead of `ses-1`, `ses-11`).
 This makes results of alphabetical sorting more intuitive.
-Acquisition time of session can be defined in the sessions file (see below for details).
+Acquisition time of session can be defined in the [sessions file](#sessions-File).

-The extra session layer (at least one `/ses-<label>` subfolder) should be added for all subjects if at least one subject in the dataset has more than one session.
-Skipping the session layer for only some subjects in the dataset is not allowed.
-If a `/ses-<label>` subfolder is included as part of the directory hierarchy, then the same `ses-<label>` tag must also be included as part of the file names themselves.
+The extra session layer (at least one `/ses-<label>` subfolder) SHOULD be added for all subjects if at least one subject in the dataset has more than one session.
+If a `/ses-<label>` subfolder is included as part of the directory hierarchy, then the same `ses-<label>` tag MUST also be included as part of the file names themselves.

 ```Text